EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Text Vectorization

 There are many vectorization methods.
-The one we explored in this repository are:
+The ones we explored in this repository are:
 - BoW (Bag of Words): [`bagofwords.ipynb`](TEXT/bagofwords.ipynb)
 - TF-IDF (Term Frequency - Inverse Document Frequency)
 - Word2Vec (Word 2 Vector)